 Capitalism is a socioeconomic system whereby the means of production and distribution are controlled by private individuals instead of the state.

 Capitalism exemplifies personal freedom, ownership of one’s self, ownership of one’s property and the right of self determination.
-All these combine for the purpose of easing our burdens and improving the individual quality of life as we see fit.

 While not perfect, capitalism seems to be one of the most effective systems humanity has come up with that best aligns with human nature and our evolved psychology.